yyutong/tp/docs/DeveloperGuide.md

 Step 2.
 UniSave displays a list of existing expenses in the UI.

 Step 3.
-The user executes `set-b 1000` to set a new budget for the ExpenseBook to in Unisave.
+The user executes `set-b 1000` to set a new budget for the ExpenseBook.
 The `SetBudgetCommand` set the budget of ExpenseBook to be `1000` under current currency.

 The sequence diagram below shows the high-level abstraction of how UniSave processes user request